Things To Do in Kalkan

 It was built on five terraces on the slope of the mountain at the top of the cedar forests.
 You will discover the largest bath complex in Lycia, as well as 2 necropolises, a stadium and an amphitheater.

-Xanthos Ancient, Its history as the capital of Lycia dates back to BC.
-It dates back to the 4th century.
-The mausoleum of Payava, King of Xanthos, from which our sister hotel is named, is exhibited in its original form at the British Museum in England today.
+Xanthos Ancient, the capital of Lycia, dates back to the 4th century BC.
+The mausoleum of King Payava of Xanthos, from whom our sister hotel takes its name, is currently exhibited in its original form in the British Museum in England.

 It is located 4 km from Xanthos.
 In the ancient city, which was the religious center of the Lycians, you can see the temples of King Leto and his children Artemis and Apollo.